 1 John 5:14-15 assures, “Now this is the confidence that we have in [God], that if we ask anything according to His will, He hears us.
 And if we know that He hears us, whatever we ask, we know that we have the petitions that we have asked of Him.”

-Despite these biblical admonitions to pray, many people, including Christians, often don’t seem to receive satisfactory answers to their prayers.
+Despite these biblical admonitions to pray, many people, including Christians, often do not seem to receive satisfactory answers to their prayers.
 Why is this so?

 The following excerpt from an Internet article entitled Unanswered Prayer: Common Reasons Why (http://www.victorious.org/unprayer.htm) by Dr. Dale A. Robbins raises essentially the same question: